 - Cash and cash equivalents: Consists of cash on hand and bank deposits.
 The value was measured using quoted market prices in active markets.
-The carrying amount approximates fair value. - Restricted cash: Consists of cash and cash equivalents held in bank deposit accounts restricted as to withdrawal or that are under the terms of use for current operations.
+The carrying amount approximates fair value. - · Restricted cash: Consists of cash and cash equivalents held in bank deposit accounts restricted as to withdrawal or that are under the terms of use for current operations.
 The value was measured using quoted market prices in active markets.
 The carrying amount approximates fair value.

 Fair value measurements also apply to certain non-financial assets and liabilities measured at fair value on a nonrecurring basis.
 Property, plant and equipment is measured at fair value when an impairment is recognized and the related assets are written down to fair value.
-The Company did not recognize any significant impairment losses during the three months ended March 31, 2018 and 2017.
+The Company measured the fair value of these assets based on projected cash flows and an estimated risk-adjusted rate of return.
+Projected cash flows are considered level 3 inputs.